Registered Nurse (RN) Resume Examples & Templates for 2026

 EHR systems are huge ATS keywords—don't skip them.

-Additional Technical or Equipment Skills
+Additional Technical or Equipment Skills for Registered Nurses Resume

 - Infusion pumps